ThibaMahlezana/HTML5-CSS3-Clones/README.md

 # HTML-CSS-Clones

-These are the clones of some of the most popular websites in HTML and CSS.
+These are the clones of some of the most popular websites in HTML and CSS. please note, these project are still in development

 1. Twitter Clone
 2. Facebook Clone